Learning holographic QCD with unflavored meson spectra: Abstract

 \section{Abstract}

-We develop a neural network framework to predict the five-dimensional background geometry, dilaton potential, and chiral symmetry breaking scalar potential of holographic QCD from unflavored meson mass spectra.
-The model was trained in a discretized form of the Schr\"odinger-like equation, which resembles a linear moose in ``deconstructed" 5 dimensions with Dirichlet boundary conditions, in contrast to the AdS/DL with ``emergent" space-time.
-Using the $\rho$, $a_1$, $a_2$, and $f_0$ unflavored mesons and their excitations as training data, the model learns confining effective potentials and computes a dilaton profile that satisfies the null energy condition.
-The network predicts the IR behavior of dilaton to be in-between linear and quadratic forms.
-Moreover, the symmetry-breaking bulk potential of the scalar field, $V(X)= k_1 X^3+k_2 X^4$, was computed, and the parameters $k_1$ and $k_2$ predicted to be $\sim - \ 8$ and $\sim 17$ respectively.
+We develop a data-driven neural network framework to reconstruct the five-dimensional background geometry, the dilaton potential, and the chiral-symmetry-breaking scalar potential of holographic QCD from hadron mass spectra.
+Framed as an inverse problem, the model is trained using a discretized form of the Schr\"odinger-like equation, which resembles a linear moose in ``deconstructed" 5 dimensions with Dirichlet boundary conditions, in contrast to the AdS/DL with ``emergent" space-time.
+Using the masses of the unflavored mesons $\rho$, $a_1$, $a_2$, and $f_0$ and their excitations as training data, the model learns confining effective potentials and computes a dilaton profile that satisfies the null energy condition.
+The network predicts that the dilaton's IR behavior will be much steeper than its quadratic form.
+Moreover, the symmetry-breaking bulk potential of the scalar field, $V(X) \sim k_1 X^3+k_2 X^4$, was computed, and the parameters $k_1$ and $k_2$ predicted to be $\sim -4$ and $\sim 9$ respectively.
 The deep-learned parameters, metric, and the dilaton profile were then used to predict the pion mass and its spectrum with good accuracy.
 A Python code, along with the trained models, is provided to facilitate further studies\footnote{Available at Github, https://github.com/rp-winter/NN-AdS-QCD}.